Stanton to increase batting practice ahead of return

 Left-hander CC Sabathia, on the injured list for the fourth time in his final season, tested his chronically painful right knee by playing catch for the second straight day.

-Left-hander Jordan Montgomery started for Trenton on Wednesday in his third appearance since Tommy John surgery on June 7 last year.
+Left-hander Jordan Montgomery allowed two runs and five hits over three innings for Trenton on Wednesday in his third appearance since Tommy John surgery on June 7 last year.
+He struck out five and walked none,

 Boone said 20-year-old right-hander Deivi Garcia will remain at Scranton for the rest of the International League playoffs.
 Garcia is 1-3 with a 5.40 ERA in six starts and five relief appearances since his promotion to the RailRiders in July, striking out 45 and walking 20 in 40 innings.